meng-du/NSplus/README.md

 # NS+
-A [Neurosynth](www.neurosynth.org)-based tool with additional functions and GUI
+A [Neurosynth](www.neurosynth.org)-based tool with additional meta-analysis functions and a graphical user interface.

-Beta release coming soon...